cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/technologies-stack-analysis.md

 - Measure the reality of the technical promises relative to the advantages announced by the technology provider and the eligibility check step;
 - Measure of complementary differentiation criteria.

-The technological prototype of the stack integration is developed via the prototypes-line.
+The technological prototype of the stack integration is prototyped via the [prototypes-line dedicated project](https://github.com/cybnity/foundation/tree/main/prototypes-line/techstack/v0).

 The specific observations executed and measures collected during an acceptance test of an eligible technology are: